-In order for your Dashlane app to have Spaces, you must be a part of a Dashlane Business plan.
-Once you have been added to a Business plan, Spaces should be available for you automatically in Dashlane.
+In order for your Dashlane app to have Spaces, you must be a part of a business plan.
+Once you have been added to a business plan, Spaces should be available for you automatically in Dashlane.
 If they do not show, please log out then log back in to your Dashlane account.

-If you want to find out more about the great perks of having a Dashlane Business account, please click here: Why Dashlane Business.
-To start a Business plan right away, click here instead: How to create a Dashlane Business account.
+If you want to find out more about the great perks of having a business plan, please click here: The features of a Dashlane business plan.
+To start a business plan right away, click here instead: Starting a trial business plan.

 What are Spaces?

 Spaces are an extra layer of filtering made available to you in your Dashlane account.
-Once unlocked, you will always have three Spaces in your account: All Spaces, Personal, and a third one taking the name of the Business account you are a part of — we'll call it Business Space for the sake of this article.
-The name of the other two Spaces, as well as their in-app color, cannot yet be customized.
-At the moment, as you can only be a part of one Dashlane Business plan, you will not be able to have access to more than these three Spaces.
+Once unlocked, you will always have three spaces in your account: All Spaces, Personal, and a third one taking the name of the business account you are a part of — we'll call it business space for the sake of this article.
+The name of the other two spaces, as well as their in-app color, cannot yet be customized.
+At the moment, as you can only be a part of one business plan, you will not be able to have access to more than these three spaces.

 Depending on the space you choose to display, only a portion of your Dashlane data will show in the app.
 You get to assign every single piece of information stored in your Dashlane account to a particular space — from passwords to payments, Secure Notes, and IDs (coming to the web app soon!).
 Assign your work passwords and notes to your business space, while pairing your personal phone number, Facebook or Spotify passwords to your personal space.
 Then you may switch at all times between personal and business spaces, and you will see all sections of your Dashlane app display nothing else but the content you chose to add there.
 With Spaces, keep your work information at work, and your personal information at home!